 We are proud to announce that the Upper Delaware Council bestowed their "Partnership Award" upon The Weather Project at their annual awards ceremony on April 26th, 2015.
 Details are on page 12 of the Awards Program.

 Tannis and NACL have also been awarded the 2015 Sullivan Pride Award for the Town of Highland, presented by the Sullivan County Chamber of Commerce.

 Work on THE WEATHER PROJECT continues...

-Following the great success of The Weather Project premiere last August in Yulan, NY, the ensemble is now meeting weekly, December to May, to develop a more compact, touring version of the performance.
-In 2015, The Weather Project will tour to the towns of Highland, Livingston Manor, Liberty, and Monticello.
-The first engagement in May will be at The Kumble Theatre for the Performing Arts in Brooklyn, NY.
+Following the great success of The Weather Project premiere last August in Yulan, NY, the NACL Community Ensemble is now meeting weekly, putting the finishing touches on a new, compact, touring version of the performance.
+This summer, The Weather Project will tour to Livingston Manor, Liberty, and Honesdale.
+The first engagement in May will be presented by Community Works at The Kumble Theatre for the Performing Arts in Brooklyn, NY.

 The Weather Project in American Theatre Magazine

 The Weather Project in OTHER NEWS: READ ALL ABOUT IT!

 A community celebration of art and science on the one thing that affects and connects us all....
 Talkin' 'bout the WEATHER!

 A community-wide THEATRE, ART, and SCIENCE project about the WEATHER, our LIVES, our LOCAL HISTORY, our ENVIRONMENT, and our CURRENT CLIMATE.
 (Watch the trailer.)